7 Ways To Tolerate Grief During The Holiday Season

 Healing does not have a clock timer and grieving is not a linear process.
 With grief already emotionally taxing, healing often further complicates the process with a negative connotation of energy depleting work.
 The grieving of a loss translates and manifests in each of us differently.
 To some degree we have all experienced a variation of loss, be it the loss of a loved one or the loss of an experience in our lifetime.
 Unfortunately the holidays and the holiday season in its entirety, can stir up emotions related to our loss, at times accompanied with anxiety and depression.

 In the case that your grieving is at its peak this holiday season, I have compiled a list (in no particular order) of reminders that you can practice to help you withstand the work parties and family get-togethers we sometimes dread.
-All around the world people will experience one less at their dinner table (perhaps losing a loved one in a natural or tragic way), and some will experience the emptiness of losing a job.
-Because, after all, regardless of what you do, where you go, or who you are with, chances are that your grief is going to be present in some capacity.
+Regardless of what you do, where you go, or who you are with, chances are that your grief is going to be present in some capacity.
 If grief is your plus one this holiday season I hope you find solidarity in these 7 tools.

 1. Give yourself the permission to begin anew.
 Starting over can be especially healing –not to mention scary.
 However, trying new traditions and shaking off the old can elicit a freeing feeling.